-I have noted that this particular posting about our Filipino traits and values has been/is very popular among visitors and I guess the popularity stems from the desire of seriously concerned fellow Filipinos to: learn, have deeper understanding and find solutions to stop and reverse the national predicaments being inflicted on the lives of past and present generations of the native Filipino majority.
+I have noted that this particular posting about our Filipino traits and values has been/is very popular among visitors and I guess the popularity stems from the desire of seriously concerned fellow native Filipinos to: learn, have deeper understanding, find solutions to stop and reverse the national predicaments suffered and being inflicted on the lives of past, present and foreseeable future generations of our fellow native Filipino majority.

 We appreciate and realize that traits and values may influence one another reciprocally, but I believe and think that the latter have greater influence in more instances (a thinking person tend to behave more consistently according to his values).

-- to employ their positive and dampen their negative potentials in our national culture/society,
+- to employ their positive and dampen their negative potentials in our culture and society,

 - to appreciate acting with less individualistic, personal selfishness; and instead